 As an Indian who’s accustomed to driving on the left-hand side of the road, we normally follow a defensive approach until we are accustomed to the change.
 You should too.

 - At roundabouts, traffic moves anticlockwise.
-Moving traffic always has the right of way whereas entering traffic give way.
+Moving traffic always has the right of way whereas entering traffic gives way.

 To take a correct exit on a roundabout has always been tricky for us 😉 On one occasion, taking a wrong exit had cost us a hell lot of time.
 Now, we prefer to go round and round until we figure out the right one with the help of navigator haha…